 4. Can I cut and paste my papers throughout the year into my formal paper?

-You may certainly use content from other papers, some of it word for word, but the purpose of the final paper is to synthesize what you have learned from various assignments into 1 formal paper.
+You may certainly use content from other papers, some of it word for word, but the purpose of the final paper is to synthesize what you have learned from various assignments into one formal paper.

 5. Who is eligible to be on the panel for the presentation?